 However, an IRA by definition has only one owner; there’s no joint IRA.
 Because the kid under 18 can’t open the account themselves, an adult has to do it as the custodian.
 This type of account is called a custodial Roth IRA.
 The kid is the owner.
 The adult is the custodian.
 When the kid becomes an adult, the account turns into a regular Roth IRA.

-A custodial IRA is different from a UGMA/UTMA account.
-A custodial IRA is tax free if you choose the Roth flavor.
-A UGMA/UTMA account is still taxable.
-But funding a custodial IRA is limited to the kid’s earned income; a UGMA/UTMA account doesn’t have such requirement.
+A custodial Roth IRA is different from a UGMA/UTMA account.
+Earnings in a custodial Roth IRA are tax free.
+Earnings in a UGMA/UTMA account are still taxable.
+But funding a custodial IRA has an upper limit up to lesser of the kid’s work income or the annual contribution limit.
+If the kid doesn’t work for pay, you can’t fund a custodial Roth IRA.
+A UGMA/UTMA account doesn’t have such limit.